pip-services4/pip-services4-node/pip-services4-container-node/README.md

 - **Build** - Default container factory
 - **Config** - Container configuration components
 - **Refer** - Inter-container reference management (implementation of the Referenceable pattern inside an IoC container)
-- **Info** - context info implementations that manage the saving of process information and sending additional parameter sets
 - **Test** - minimal set of test components to make testing easier

 <a name="links"></a> Quick links: